brenordv/azure-eventhub-reader/readme.md

 }
 ```
 ### Config file Properties
 - **consumerGroup**: Name of the consumer group that will be used.
 Must inform even if it's the default one.
+This property is required only for reading messages.
 - **eventhubConnString**: connection string that will be used to connect to Eventhub.
 - **entityPath**: The entity path (name of the eventhub) that will be read.
 - **readToFile**: If true will log each message to the database and save it to disk.